Physical Media Revival 2026: Why the FTC is Fighting for Your Right to Actually Own Movies

 1. Is the physical media revival real or just hype?

 It's real, but nuanced.
-4K Blu-ray sales in the U.S. grew 12% in 2025 — the first growth year since 2018 — and Steelbook sales jumped about 25% from 2023 to 2024.
+4K Blu-ray sales in the U.S. grew 12% in 2025, the first growth year since 2018, and Steelbook sales jumped about 25% from 2023 to 2024.
 However, the overall physical media market is still contracting, just at a much slower rate.
 The revival is concentrated among collectors and premium formats, not casual mass-market buyers.

 2. Do I really not own movies I "buy" on streaming platforms?

-In most cases, no. The FTC has explicitly warned consumers that clicking "buy" on a digital movie, e-book, or game typically grants you a limited, revocable license rather than true ownership.
+In most cases, no. The FTC has explicitly warned consumers that clicking "buy" on a digital movie, e-book, or game typically grants a limited, revocable license rather than true ownership.
 Companies can remove your access at any time if licensing deals change or platforms shut down, often without refunds.

 3. What's the best way to play 4K Blu-rays in 2026?